bibliotechy/bibliotechy.github.com/elag-ansible/README.md

 A minimal task is composed of

-* A name -

-    * Not technically required, but strongly suggested.
+* **A name**: Not technically required, but strongly suggested.
 This is big part of the set of practices that make up Ansible to try to make your playbooks and roles comprehensible to no specialists.
 This is where you describe what and maybe why something is happening.

-* A module

-    * This is where we leverage Ansible’s huge built in library of modules to cover most common tasks.
+* **A module**: This is where we leverage Ansible’s huge built in library of modules to cover most common tasks.
 A module consists of the module name, and then module parameters that determine what that module should do.
 I think this makes the most sense through a series of examples

 #### Examples of common modules

-* copy
+##### copy

   * Copy files to a remote location
   * Basic parameters
       * src - file to copy from control machine to remote machine
       * dest - where on the remote machine should the file be put
       * owner: what user on the remote machine should be the owner
       * mode: what permissions does the file need on the remote machine
   * ```
       - name: Copy config.xml into place
         copy:
           src: config.xml